 - Buying a Medicare Supplement (Medigap) policy, depending on your location and eligibility

-Read on to learn more about what changes you can make during Medicare's Fall Open Enrollment, including how to compare plans.
+Read on to learn more about what changes you can make during the Open Enrollment Period, including how to compare plans.

 How To Prepare for Open Enrollment